RudrasenaReddy87/Weather-forecasting-app/README.md

 # 🌤️ Weather Forecasting Web App

-A responsive and visually engaging Weather Forecasting Application that allows users to search for real-time weather conditions and air quality index (AQI) using a public weather API.
-Built with modern web technologies.
+This is a responsive, real-time Weather Forecasting Web Application built using HTML, CSS, JavaScript, and Node.js, designed to provide users with up-to-date weather information and air quality index (AQI) for any city worldwide.

+The app features a clean and modern user interface where users can search for a location and instantly view current weather conditions, a 6-day forecast, temperature, humidity, wind speed, and AQI data.
+It fetches weather data from WeatherAPI.com, with the backend server built in Node.js and deployed on Render, while the frontend is hosted on Vercel for high availability and performance.

+This project demonstrates full-stack development principles, API integration, and responsive UI design, making it a valuable learning resource and a practical tool.

 [![Live Site](https://img.shields.io/badge/Live%20App-Online-green?style=for-the-badge)](https://weather-forecasting-app-7m71.onrender.com/)
 [![GitHub](https://img.shields.io/badge/GitHub-Repository-blue?style=for-the-badge)](https://github.com/RudrasenaReddy87/Weather-forecasting-app)